Most Hilariously Wrong Technology Predictions of All Time

 The Top Ten

-I sincerely hope that people nowadays aren't as naive and don't think that what we have today is the best we can do.
-Guys, there will be new things - things that will far outdo what we have now.
+I sincerely hope that people today aren't as naive and don't think that what we have now is the best we can do.
+There will be new things - things that will far surpass what we have today.

 C.T.
 Bridgman, President of Michigan Savings Bank, told this to Horace Rackham, who wanted to know whether to invest in Ford Motor Company.

-But Rackham's intuition was obviously better, and despite the bank's advice, he bought 50 shares of Ford stock and became one of the original stockholders, company lawyer, chairman, etc.
+However, Rackham's intuition was obviously better.
+Despite the bank's advice, he bought 50 shares of Ford stock and became one of the original stockholders, as well as the company lawyer, chairman, and more.

-Reality: In 2010, there were over one billion cars in the world.
-And there were only about 58 million horses.
+Reality: In 2010, there were over one billion cars in the world, compared to only about 58 million horses.

-Cars are faster, and the USA ended up investing in paved roads, so horses aren't often seen as basic transportation.
+Cars are faster, and the U.S. invested in paved roads, leading to the decline of horses as basic transportation.

-Clearly, this man underestimated the genius of Nikola Tesla.
-Now, over 90% of the power used throughout the world utilizes AC electricity.
+Thomas Edison underestimated Nikola Tesla's genius.
+Today, over 90% of the world's power utilizes AC electricity.

-Of course he said that.
-He had a motive against Nikola Tesla.
-Thankfully, his efforts didn't prevent the existence of AC power.
+Edison had a motive against Nikola Tesla, but fortunately, his efforts did not prevent the widespread adoption of AC power.

-Just think - it was this kind of attitude that held back our ability to understand our own bodies.
+Just think - this kind of attitude held back our ability to understand our own bodies.
 We couldn't have gone on thinking that diseases came from bad air forever.
 Well, we could have, but it would have ultimately hurt mankind.

 This gives me so much hope for any idea I've ever had shut down.